Devonport High School for Boys: Academic attainment

+The 2011 OFSTED report for Devonport High School for Boys concluded that attainment of boys across the school was "consistently high", further highlighting that "all groups of students, including those who have special educational needs and/or disabilities enjoy their learning and respond well to the varied learning activities offered to them.
+Current achievement is excellent throughout the school for all groups of students.
+Most make much better-than-expected progress towards their personal targets".
+Pupils in the Sixth Form at the school were said to achieve "outstanding results", with teaching across the school being at least good and often outstanding.

 School houses

 Until the merger with Tamar High School at the end of the 1980s there were three 'forms' of pupils who were separate during their first three years, then began to mix as they opted into different subjects (North, South and West or N, S and W).
 Forms after O-Levels or GCSEs were also somewhat disrupted into new tutor groups each year.
 The merger with Tamar generated a new form of mixed pupils from both schools: East.
-From 2009 there are six forms, again from an even even split from the previous four (C, E, N, P, S, W) still based on compass points.

 Actual 'houses' being more sport-oriented or social, took longer to coalesce.
 Before the 2009 changes these were Drake, Raleigh, Gilbert and Grenville.
-After 2009 there were six: Campbell, Edison, Newton, Priestley, Smeaton and Winstanley.
+From 2009-2024 there were six: Campbell, Edison, Newton, Priestley, Smeaton and Winstanley.
+Since 2024, there has been seven: Turing, Leslie, Windsor, Scott, Attenborough, Fleming and Johnson.

 The houses continue to compete each year for the St Levan's Shield, i.e. relating to west Cornwall, and also St Levan Road, which is the boundary between Stoke and the new working suburb of Devonport, Keyham, Plymouth which had been built of the reclaimed Keyham Creek.